 CAB volunteering provides skills and experience that is valued by many employers.
 A lot of paid bureau staff, for example managers, case workers and administrators, started out as volunteers.

 What are the reasons I might not be selected as a volunteer this time around?

 We always have a large response to our volunteer opportunities and unfortunately we do not have the resources to accept everyone that applies whenever we do a round of recruitment.
 So some applicants will unfortunately be disappointed.
-Sometimes it is simply that the days or times that someone has to offer are not in in line with the days that we need them – so please ensure that you check to see if we have stated specific availability for the advertised current volunteer opportunities before applying.
-Other times we may have chosen someone who can commit more time with us as this will result in a better service for the community.
+Sometimes it is simply that the days or times that someone is available.
+Other times we may have chosen someone who can commit more time with us as this will result in a better service for our clients.